-Somewhere ahead of us a relatively well-kept track climbs from this ridge to the highest point in ‘Eua, which is named ‘Soldier’s Grave’ because it holds the remains of AE Yealands, one of the thousands of Kiwi troops stationed in Tonga during World War Two, when a Japanese attack on the kingdom was feared.
-One day in February 1943 Yealands got drunk with one of the Tongan soldiers who helped him man a fort in the highlands of ‘Eua.
-Yealands and his friend decided to play an armed version of hide and seek; the Tongan found the Kiwi behind a tree, and shot him.
-The young soldier’s photo hangs over the bar in the Hideaway, where his family have twice stayed during journeys to his grave.
+Somewhere ahead of us a relatively well-kept track climbs from this ridge to the highest point in ‘Eua, which is named ‘Soldier’s Grave’ because it holds the remains of AE Yealands, one of the thousands of Kiwi troops stationed in Tonga during World War Two.
+Yealands was killed by a Tongan soldier who had been caught stealing batteries from his New Zealand allies.
+The young Kiwi's photo hangs over the bar in the Hideaway, where his family have twice stayed during journeys to his grave.

 With the mist still thickening, we decide to head down from the ridge.
 On the way we make a detour, and walk a few hundred metres to what is reputed to be the oldest banyan tree on ‘Eua.
 Because the tree sits in a spacious limestone sinkhole, it looks like it is growing from somewhere deep in the earth, perhaps from the centre of the earth.
 The thousands of roots that flow into its bloated trunk look like dirty stalagmites, or like the tumours of an untreated cancer.
 The banyan is a popular picnic spot, but I have no desire to linger in the shadows its heavy branches lay down.
 We head further downhill, devour the cheese toasties Taki made us in an abandoned forestry settlement surrounded by pines, and wander back through mist and drizzle to ‘Eua’s main road.